We are often asked whether we can do flat fee divorce. We can do a flat fee divorce if the case meets these requirements.

 - Bank accounts are already separated and bank account funds are already divided.

-- There are no retirement accounts, or each party is keeping any retirement assets in his or her name.
+- There are no retirement accounts, or each party is keeping any retirement assets in their name.

 - Each party gets one car, and the parties are in agreement about who gets which car.
 Or there is otherwise no dispute about the cars.

-- There are no debts in both parties’ names, and each party will pay the debts in his or her name individually.
+- There are no debts in both parties’ names, and each party will pay the debts in their name individually.

-- Each party pays his or her own attorney’s fees.
+- Each party will pay their own attorney’s fees.

 - The parties are in agreement about all of the above.

-The flat fee includes an initial half hour meeting with our attorney to be sure your case meets the requirements of the flat fee, and to answer any questions you may have.
+The flat fee includes an initial meeting of up to half an hour to be sure your case meets the requirements of the flat fee, and to answer any questions you may have.
 Then our paralegal will draft the divorce decree, our attorney will review and approve the draft, and the divorce decree will be filed.
 If at any time the case expands beyond the scope of a flat fee divorce, we will let you know, and additional fees would be incurred at the regular hourly rates of our attorney and paralegal.